InfobyAdrienne/music-frequency-ruby/README.md

 - Raise the error "Sound waves are not parsed correctly" if the soundwave is not modeled as an array, if any of the frequencies entered are below 1

-- This program needs to be run on streamed music, so it should process a full second of music (44,100 frequencies) in under 100ms.
+- This program needs to be run on streamed music, so it should process a full second of music (44,100 frequencies) in under 100ms

 #### Comments

-- I installed the 'rspec-benchmark' in order to be able to do the performace timings
+- I installed the 'rspec-benchmark' in order to be able to do the performace timings.
+At the moment it processing 44,100 frequencies in under 100ms is not possible